dousby/PBS_Project/PBS_Calculation/README.md

 # PBS sliding window calculation for a set of BAM files from 3 populations

 ##Setup
 This analysis assumes you already have a set of BAM files for each of the 3 populations which are separated into three folders by population.
-I have provided a pipeline to facilitate BAM file download from the 1000 Genomes Project (found in PBS_Project/1000GP BAM Download).
-As an example, we performed previous analysis on Peruvians, using Europeans and East Asians as reference sequences.
-Please contact dean.ousby@googlemail.com for further details.
+I have provided a pipeline to facilitate downloading BAM files from phase 3 of the 1000 Genomes Project (found in PBS_Project/1000GP BAM Download).

-##Programs needed:
+##Additional Programs Needed:

 Analysis of Next Generation Sequencing Data (ANGSD) v0.902 or above - available at http://popgen.dk/wiki/index.php/ANGSD

 R: The R Project for Statistical Computing - available at https://www.r-project.org

 ##Scripts needed from this repository: